 Pictured: What I wear every day.

 In the kitchen, Cooper asks Irving what he knows about his dad, and Irving says from what he’s heard he was a pretty boy, which doesn’t jive because the guy is fat and bald and unappealing.
+Sorry, real person, but you accepted money to play this role.
 Anyway, Raven-Symoné’s mom comes in and asks who the white guy in the living room is, which spoils the deceit that Cooper was trying to pull, and Irving says “Dad!” and runs into the living room.

 This screengrab is almost as fuzzy as my memories of this show.